-I am incredibly proud to lead such a dedicated and committed team that is focussed on improving the health and wellbeing of Warrington's communities.
-This year's Annual Report further demonstrates how the people of NHS Warrington Clinical Commissioning Group (CCG) continued to rise to challenges brought by the ongoing pandemic.
+I am extremely proud to lead such a committed team that is focused on improving the health and wellbeing of Warrington's communities.
+This latest quarter's Annual Report further demonstrates how the people of NHS Warrington Clinical Commissioning Group (CCG) continued to rise to challenges brought by the ongoing pandemic.

-Despite the COVID-19 pandemic, we have continued to maintain our high standards and have continued to deliver our vision and values while working closely with NHS Halton CCG and Warrington Borough Council.
+Despite the COVID-19 pandemic and demand for services, we have continued to maintain our high standards and continued to deliver our vision and values - while working closely with NHS Halton CCG and Warrington Borough Council.